 San Francisco packs a huge amount of sights into a small, compact area.
 The city is only seven miles by seven miles but that’s not to say it’s an easy walk because it’s built on a staggering 43 hills.
 And stagger you will after hiking some of those steps and steep inclines!
 I’ve visited the city three times in the last few years, twice in sparkling sunshine in January and February and again last month, at the start of our road trip, when the city was fabulously foggy.
 It was fascinating to see the city take on a misty persona.

-There are certain things every visitor to the city should see and do; get up close to The Golden Gate Bridge, check out the best views, take a boat across the bay to visit ‘The Rock’ home of Alcatraz, and trundle up the city’s hills on an iconic cable car for both the experience and the views.
+There are certain things every visitor to the city should see and do; get up close to The Golden Gate Bridge, check out the best views, take a boat across the bay to visit ‘The Rock’ home of Alcatraz.
+You’ll want to trundle up the city’s hills on an iconic cable car for both the experience and the views.
 And that’s just for starters.
-Here are my tips on what to see and do in San Francisco, the ‘City by the Bay’.
+There are also some fun and unusual activities if you’re looking for something a little off-beat.
+Here are my tips on what to see and do in San Francisco, the ‘City by the Bay’ for the first time visitor.

 Ride a San Francisco Cable Car